programfiction/programfiction/msbi/msbi.md

  ![Concept Deployment](../msbi/Deployment.png)

  ##### Project code SSAS
- Creating SSAS cube. forcasting application or heavy analysis application is ones where we can implement cube with SSAS.
+ Creating SSAS cube. forecasting application or heavy analysis application is ones where we can implement cube with SSAS.